Hetalia: Axis Powers: Musical

 A musical called "Hetalia ~Singin' in the World~" based on the manga series ran from December 24–29 at the Zepp Blue Theater Roppongi.
 The script was written by Yūsei Naruse, and the play was directed by Kōtarō Yoshitani.
 The cast included Ryōki Nagae (Legend of the Galactic Heroes, Satomi Hakkenden) as Italy, Yūichirō Ōmi (D-BOYS) as Germany, Keisuke Ueda (Yowamushi Pedal) as Japan, Ryūko Isogai as America, Daisuke Hirose as England, Juri Aikawa as France, Yūki Yamaoki as Russia, Taishi Sugie as China and Takuya Kikuchi as Austria.
-Another musical titled "Hetalia The Great World" ran from November 10–20, 2016 at Theatre 1010, Tokyo and November 26–27 at the Morinomiya Piloti Hall, Osaka.
+Another musical titled "Hetalia The Great World" ran from November 10–20, 2016, at Theatre 1010, Tokyo and November 26–27 at the Morinomiya Piloti Hall, Osaka.
 The "Hetalia ~Singin' in the World~" cast returned except for Yūichirō Ōmi, who was replaced by Yūsuke Ueda, and Takuya Kikuchi, whose role as Austria did not appear.
 The original writer, director, and composer also returned for the new production.

 Reception

 Both volumes of the printed manga version of Hetalia: Axis Powers have topped The New York Times manga best seller list.
 Volume 1 topped the list on October 10, 2010, and Volume 2 topped the list on January 16, 2011.
 Volume 1 has been in the top ten for twenty-one weeks and Volume 2 for fourteen weeks.

 Readers reviews of the British magazine NEO gave positive to mixed reviews for the anime version.

 A review for the second season of Hetalia, also in NEO, by Matt Kamen gave the DVD of the season four stars, each for the program and the DVD extras.
-Kamen wrote that "[D]espite its risqué jokes and abundance of national stereotypes, Hetalia thankfully manages to stay on just the right side of casual comedy racism — maybe that's why we don't feel too bad laughing uproariously at the dub, particularly Japan's heavy 'Engrish' accent!
-It's best not to ask too many questions of this show — instead, just sit back and enjoy while Hetalia conquers your world".
+Kamen wrote that "[D]espite its risqué jokes and abundance of national stereotypes, Hetalia thankfully manages to stay on just the right side of casual comedy racism—maybe that's why we don't feel too bad laughing uproariously at the dub, particularly Japan's heavy 'Engrish' accent!
+It's best not to ask too many questions of this show—instead, just sit back and enjoy while Hetalia conquers your world".

 Hetalia won the 2011 NEO Award for "Best Manga" in a public vote.

 Fans of the series have spawned a yearly meetup titled "Hetalia Day" where fans gather at various locations to celebrate the series.
 The meetup started in 2009 and every year since then, coinciding with United Nations Day (October 24) or the weekend closest to it if UN Day falls on a weekday.
 These meetups are often found on their website, as advertised by Hetalia's official Twitter account.
-As of July 14, 2020, the @HetaliaOfficial Twitter account has 17.5k followers.
+As of October 20th, 2025, the @HetaliaOfficial Twitter account has 17.2k followers, though as of this date the account has been inactive; its last tweet was posted in 2015, and it was operated by the now defunct company Funimation.